jasonbak/jasonbak.github.io/_posts/2017-07-14-still-alice-reflection.md

 ---
-title: A fuller life--a reflection on Still Alice
+title: A FULLER LIFE--THOUGHTS ON STILL ALICE
 abstract: Thoughts on one of my favorite books.
 permalink: /still-alice-reflection
 layout: blog-post